TBE Teens

 Learning, Leadership, and Community

-Jewish teens need spaces where they can ask big questions, form meaningful connections, and develop a sense of ownership over their Jewish identity.
+Jewish teens need spaces where they can ask big questions, form meaningful connections, and develop a sense of ownership over their Jewish identities.
 At Temple Beth-El, our teen program is designed to support these needs, centered around these four guiding values:

 Limud (Learning): We embrace lifelong Jewish learning, seeking knowledge not just for answers but for the sake of curiosity, growth, and understanding.
 We encourage teens to ask big questions and develop their own understanding of what it means to be Jewish.